Honestpuck/NIST-macos-security-HOWTO/README.md

 $ scripts/generate_guidance.py -p -s custom/cis_lvl2_puck.yaml
 ```

 This will generate a new directory inside `build` with the name of your YAML file.
-Inside is a directory containing the mobileconfig profiles, the compliance script, the documentation files, and a folder "preferences" that we can safely ignore.
+Inside is a directory containing the mobileconfig profiles, the compliance script, the documentation files, and a folder "preferences" that we can safely ignore for now.

 ```
 $ ls build/cis_lvl2_puck/